1Lomino5/LA1200-random-number-guesser/README.md

 # LA1200-random-number-guesser
-A random number guesser game
+A random number guesser game written in C#

-Written in C#